+Email: advice@oxfordsu.ox.ac.uk

-Email: advice@oxfordsu.ox.ac.uk Telephone: 01865 288466
+Telephone: 01865 288466

-Further Help, Advice and Support Outisde of College/University - Mental Health
+Further Help, Advice and Support Outside of University - Mental Health

 The following helplines are external resources that may be of use to you at some point during your university experience.
 Don't worry if you don't know which resource is best, we've put lots in so that there would be something for everyone.
-We think Samaritans and Nightline will be able to deal with the widest range of problems, but you can also always ask any member of the College Welfare Team (pg.3-7) if you are in any doubt.
+We think Samaritans and Nightline will be able to deal with the widest range of problems, but you can also always ask any member of the College Welfare Team if you are in any doubt.